 An example of rain erosion test data was made available by Polytech A/S, see Fig. 2.
 The test specimen material is coated aluminum.
 The specimen has a length of 225 mm.
 In this test, the tangential velocity was 140 m/s at the tip and 110 m/s at the root of the specimen.
 The rain intensity was 30-35 mm/h and droplet sizes were ranging from 1 to 2 mm.
+(In the later

+- 5 root of the specimen.
+The rain intensity was 30-35 mm/h and droplet sizes were ranging from 1 to 2 mm.
 (In the later calculations, for simplicity, it is assumed, that the rain intensity is 32.5 mm/h, and the droplet diameter is uniform at 2 mm.
 The falling velocity of the droplets is assumed to be 6 m/s, corresponding to the terminal velocity of 2 mm droplets (Foote et al., 1969).
 The test was stopped every 30 minutes for photography of the specimens, see Fig. 2.
 The photographs are used to determine the progression of erosion.
 Here erosion is defined as visible removal of the top coat.
-The erosion initiates at the tip of the specimen, where velocity is highest.
+The erosion initiates at the tip - 10 of the specimen, where velocity is highest.
 It then propagates towards the root, where the velocity is lower.
 Each position on the specimen corresponds to a certain tangential velocity.
-The data pairs of propagation of erosion and time are shown in table 1 along with the corresponding local rotor velocities.
+The data pairs of the position of the erosion front and the time are shown in table 1 along with the corresponding local rotor velocities.
 The kinetic energy of each impact and the number of impacts per unit area are explained in section 3.2.

-Figure 2: Whirling arm rain erosion test specimen photographed at 30 minutes intervals during 3 hours of testing.
+15 Figure 2: Whirling arm rain erosion test specimen photographed at 30 minutes intervals during 3 hours of testing.